masseydigital/az203-exam-prep/Develop Azure Infrastructure as a Service/README.md

 6) What sort of CPU, memory, and disk I/O load does the server have?
 Is there burst traffic to account for?

 A good naming convention for an Azure resource may include:
-1) Enviornment : dev, prod, QA
+1) Environment : dev, prod, QA
 2) Location : uw (US West)
 3) Instance : 01, 02
 4) Product or Service : service